 - William Heberden

 - John Huxham

 - Antonio Scarpa

 The Morbid Anatomy of Some of the Most Important Parts of the Human Body, First American edition, published in Albany, 1795.

-Matthew Baillie, nephew of John and William Hunter, was educated at the University of Glasgow and Balliol College, Oxford.
+Matthew Baillie, nephew of brothers John Hunter and William Hunter, was educated at the University of Glasgow and Balliol College, Oxford.
 Following an apprenticeship with his Uncle William in London, Baillie was appointed physician to St. George’s Hospital.
 At age 36, he left St. George’s, ceased writing and lecturing, and spent the rest of his life in private medical practice.
 Baillie served as physician extraordinary to King George III, but he accepted rich and poor alike as patients.
 He was the last and most famous owner of the gold-headed cane, the coveted symbol of excellence among London physicians.